yahyaelomari/js-rockPaperScissors/README.md

  The score is display using the DOM.
  The result gets saved in the LocalStorage so that refreshing the page changes nothing.
  A reset button is used to reset the score.
- Good luck and have fun.
+ An auto play mode with my personnal strategy for this game Good luck and have fun.